cgag/nrepl-refactor/README.md

 ## Usage

-You can play with it by just evaling forms in the comment at the button of nrepl_refactor.clj.
-To interact with it properly see the nrepl readme, particularly the bits about middleware.
+You can play with it by just evaling forms in the comment at the bottom of nrepl_refactor.clj.
+See also the nREPL readme middleware section.

 ## TODO

-Some manual test cases as well as generative testing (simple-check) that
+Some hand-written test cases as well as generative testing (simple-check) that check
   * (= form (unthread-last  (thread-last form)))
   * (= form (unthread-first (thread-first form)))

 Editor integration for vim and light table.